MirRaonaq/AndroidBots/README.md

 Food Basket is for free food and items.

 Suppose you are at an event and at the end there are pizza slices left.
-Instead of throwing it out, you can share the food with the community or people near you.
+Instead of it going to waste, you can share the food with the community or people near you.
 Food Basket allows you to snap a picture of the food, then give a description, and location such as building, room number, and quantity.
 Users nearby will receive a notification of the food and will have the chance to claim it.

 This same process also works with unwanted items such as furniture, books, and more.